 Consider wearing plantar fasciitis relief socks during the times you suspect your plantar fasciitis is most likely to be triggered.
 For most people, plantar fasciitis flares up first thing in the morning.
 This happens because your plantar fascia has been resting in a shortened position while you sleep, but then quickly jerks into a deeper stretch when you take your first steps.
 Wearing your relief socks at night or putting them on and doing some stretches before you get out of bed can help alleviate this morning pain.

-Plantar fasciitis can typically occur when standing for long periods of time or after a period of sitting, so plantar fasciitis relief socks are great for everyday wear, coupled with the right shoe to provide good support.
+Plantar fasciitis can typically occur when standing for long periods of time or after a period of sitting, so plantar fasciitis relief socks are great for everyday wear, especially when coupled with the right shoe to provide good support.

 Basically, the more you wear compression socks for plantar fasciitis, the better chance you have of feeling that sweet relief morning, day, or night.